Experimental demonstration of robustness under scaling errors for superadiabatic population transfer in a superconducting circuit: Numerical analysis and optimization of drive parameters

-This function is quantified numerically and plotted verses frequency ($\omega$) and time ($t$) as shown by continuous lines in Fig.~\ref{fig-WV}(a).
 To get an understanding of the behaviour of this spectrum, we noticed that it has maximal values at $\omega=0$ and $t=t_s/2$, otherwise $S_{WV}^{(02)} (\omega, t)$ drops fast to zero.
-Wigner-Ville spectrum in the time-domian for $\omega=0$ is given by
+The WV spectrum in the time-domain for $\omega=0$ is given by